Clara Barton Biography

 Acclaimed humanitarian and Red Cross of America founder, Clarissa “Clara” Harlowe Barton was born on December 25, 1821, in Oxford, Massachusetts.
 She was the youngest (by ten years) of Stephen and Sarah (Stone) Barton’s five children.

 Clara Barton was a shy and quiet child who struggled with the social facets of formal education.
-Although she attended local schools, and excelled at her studies, young Barton learned from her older siblings at home.
+Although she attended local schools and excelled at her studies, young Barton learned from her older siblings at home.

 Barton accepted her first healthcare project at the tender age of eleven when her brother, David, seriously injured himself upon falling from the roof of a barn.
 Suspending her formal education for two years, the distraught sister dedicated herself to nursing her brother back to health.
 Her successful mission laid the groundwork for the medical and humanitarian achievements for which she would become renowned later in her life.

 Starting with only six students meeting in a dilapidated two-room building, the school’s enrollment quickly grew to over 600 students gathering in multiple locations by the second year.
-By the end of the school year, Barton’s school was so successful that town leaders appropriated funds to erect a new brick building to assemble all of the students in one place by the beginning of the fall term.
-When the new building opened in 1853, Barton was dismayed to learn that the school board had hired a man from out of town (with less experience and at twice her pay) to displace her as the school’s principal.
+By the end of the school year, Barton’s school was so successful that town leaders appropriated funds to erect a new brick building to assemble all the students in one place by the beginning of the fall term.
+When the new building opened in 1853, it dismayed Barton to learn that the school board had hired a man from out of town (with less experience and at twice her pay) to displace her as the school’s principal.
 Despite Barton’s success in founding the school, the board members reasoned that a woman was incapable of managing such a large facility.
 Increasingly frustrated and dissatisfied, Barton resigned in 1854 and moved to Washington, D.C.

-Upon arriving in the nation’s capital in 1855, Barton used her connections with Alexander DeWitt (the US Congressman from her family’s home district in Massachusetts) to secure employment in the U.S. Patent Office.
+Upon arriving in the nation’s capital in 1855, Barton used her connections with Alexander De Witt (the US Congressman from her family’s home district in Massachusetts) to secure employment in the U.S. Patent Office.
 Originally hired as a clerk-copyist, Barton quickly impressed Charles Mason, the head of the patent office.
-The quality of Barton’s work prompted Mason to advance her to the rank of clerk, a position held exclusively by men at that time.
-Barton’s promotion spawned a wealth of hostility within the office, resulting in Barton being shunned and verbally abused by her male co-workers.
+The quality of Barton’s work prompted Mason to advance her to the rank of a clerk, a position held only by men.
+Barton’s promotion spawned a wealth of hostility within the office, resulting in Barton being shunned and verbally abused by her male coworkers.
 As a result, Mason’s boss, Secretary of the Interior Robert McClelland—who opposed women in the workplace—returned Barton to her former position as a clerk-copyist.
 Despite the demotion, Barton continued to work at the patent office until 1857 when James Buchanan assumed the presidency.
-As an outspoken opponent of slavery and a supporter of Republican candidate John C. Fremont in the 1856 presidential election, Barton fell victim to the spoils system and was removed after Buchanan took office.
+As an outspoken opponent of slavery and a supporter of Republican candidate John C. Fremont in the 1856 presidential election, Barton fell victim to the spoils system and lost her job after Buchanan took office.

 After being sacked by Buchanan, Barton returned to Massachusetts and took up residence with her brother David and his wife Julia.
 She spent the greater part of the next four years unemployed while attending to family matters and immersing herself in charity work.